Aryan-Jhaveri/dbRIP/readme.md

 ## MCP (Claude connector)

-Connect Claude Desktop to the live database — no local server needed.
+Query the database in natural language from Claude Desktop.
 Ask things like:
 - *"Are there common ALU insertions near BRCA2 in African populations?"*
 - *"How many LINE1 insertions are intronic vs. intergenic?"*
 - *"What's the population frequency breakdown for insertion A0012345?"*